fetche-lab/GeneNetwork_24L/Data_processing/C_elegans/Celegans_protocol-updated.md

     print(f"Processing complete: File saved at: {output_file}")

 def main():
+    parser = argparse.ArgumentParser(
+      prog="Marker-cols",
-    parser = argparse.ArgumentParser(description="Rearranges columns in marker file in the right order") parser.add_argument("marker_file", help="Path to the marker file {it should be in Excel format}") parser.add_argument("sheet_name", help="Name of the sheet with your data in excel") parser.add_argument("output_file", help="Path to save your output file")
+      description="Rearranges columns in marker file in the right order" )
+    parser.add_argument("marker_file", help="Path to the marker file {it should be in Excel format}") parser.add_argument("sheet_name", help="Name of the sheet with your data in excel") parser.add_argument("output_file", help="Path to save your output file")